PavlikPromix/scriblescublesramble/README.md

 ## How to run
-First, run the `npm i` in the project folder to install all the dependencies.
+First, run the `npm ci` in the project folder to install all the dependencies.

 Then run the development server: